NLeSC/python-template/{{cookiecutter.project_name}}/README.dev.rst

     # install development dependencies
     pip install --no-cache-dir --editable .[dev]

-Afterwards check that the install directory was added to the ``PATH`` environment variable.
+Afterwards check that the install directory is present in the ``PATH`` environment variable.

 Running the tests